Do you know the most scary, exciting thing about entrepreneurship?

 It’s always a treat to work with creative entrepreneurs who’ve spent a few years in business; they have a better idea of the clients they’re trying to appeal to, the items they need to have designed, and the overall visual identity they’re trying to achieve through their brand and website.

-In this article, I go into detail about how I get clients and create a unique brand and logo identity for them – from the first email enquiry to the final launch of their new brand to the world!
+In this article, I’ll first go into detail about how I get clients, onboarding them, then showing how I create a unique brand and logo identity using a recent project as an example.
+Starting from the first meeting to the final launch of their new brand to the world!

 Always learning, always improving